Kynoch Adventure Tours in

 Kynoch Adventures has partnered with Bella Coola Mountain Lodge, offering a variety of tours, including bear watching, eco rafting, hiking and interpretive tours for our guests and visitors throughout the Great Bear Rain Forest & Tweedsmuir Park.
 Visit Bella Coola BC to see it all!

-From rivers and inlets, to alpine lakes; the Great Bear Rain Forest it all.Grizzly Bear Viewing is Kynoch Adventures Specialty.
+From rivers and inlets, to alpine lakes; the Great Bear Rain Forest it all.Grizzly Bear Viewing in Bella Coola Valley is Kynoch Adventures Specialty.
 With more than 3 decades in the fields of biology and tourism guiding, lead guides at Kynoch Adventures are the most knowledgeable and professional wilderness and ecological interpretive guides in the Bella Coola Valley.
-Kynoch Adventures holds the highest industry and professional standards in grizzly bear viewing and river rafting of any operator in Bella Coola and works closely with BC Parks and other administrations to ensure our tours and adventures are ethical and ecologically sound.
+Kynoch Adventures holds the highest industry and professional standards in grizzly bear and black bear viewing and river rafting of any operator in Bella Coola and works closely with BC Parks and other administrations to ensure our tours and adventures are ethical and ecologically sound.
 Guides are long time local residents, with a sound knowledgte of the area and deep respect for its ecology and social importance.

 Hospitality and Accommodations in Bella Coola ValleyKynoch Adventures is also pleased to be partnered with Bella Coola Mountain Lodge located right beside us in Hagensborg BC to offer hospitality and accommodations to visiting guests.
 Kynoch Adventures formerly owned Bella Coola Mountain Lodge, and works directly with their staff to provide tours for guests on a daily basis.
 Whether on a bear watching holiday, eco rafting adventure, hiking or on an adventure running camp in the alpine or on valley trails, accommodations are close at hand.
 Bella Coola Mountain Lodge and Kynoch Adventures share adjoining facilities at out headquarters at 1896/1900 Highway 20 making the Lodge the obvious place for guests to stay during their adventure holiday in Bella Coola.